Ben Laws House

 London Wildlife Trust

 The new outdoor teaching space at Westberry Wetlands site in London.
-Built for London Wildlife Trust using timber sourced from one of their local sites.
+We built this roundhouse for London Wildlife Trust using timber sourced from one of their local sites.
+During the project we trained volunteers and staff who assisted on the build.
+This building has since won a design award.

 Spitalfields City Farm

 We build large pole barns for agricultural or educational use.
-The barns are for owners wanting an attractive, natural and craftsman made space as an alternative to the ubiquitous steel frame barn.
-We built this barn at Duchy Home Farm using large dimension Larch and Chestnut trees used in the round.
+An attractive, natural and craftsman made space as an alternative to the ubiquitous steel frame barn.
+We built this barn using large dimension Larch and Chestnut trees used in the round.
 Unlike the conventional pole barn we sit the posts on pad stones rather burying them in the ground which means the posts won’t rot.
 The frames of this barn is shingles but our other pole barns can support mono-pitch roofs.
 Our pole barns can be timber clad and have the option of a tin or shingle roof.
-If you’d like to talk to us about building a Pole Barn ⇒ get in touch.
+If you’d like to talk to us about building a Pole Barn get in touch.

 Queens School Watford

-Our outdoor classroom for forest school lessons.
+Our open sided, 'soft top' roundhouse is used as an outdoor classroom for forest school lessons.
 We took classes of children to help with this project during design and technology sessions.
 This process really helped all the teachers and pupils take ownership of the space whilst being a great one off opportunity for all.